• Skip to primary navigation

 • Reflective safety logos

-• Mesh under arms for ventilation
+• Mesh underarms for ventilation

-• Packs easily into integrated stow pocket
+• Packs easily into an integrated stow pocket

 • Fabric weight: 21g/m²